Nukus, Uzbekistan - Things to Do in Nukus

 Top Things to Do in Nukus

-Booking Tip: Entry costs around $5-10 USD and guided tours are available for an additional fee.
-Visit in the morning when lighting is best for viewing artwork, and consider hiring a local guide to fully appreciate the historical significance of the collection.
+Booking Tip: Entry costs around $5-10 for foreigners, and guided tours in English are available for an additional fee.
+Visit in the morning when lighting is best for viewing the paintings, and consider hiring a local guide who can explain the fascinating backstory of the collection.

 Getting There